Iran cautious over Golden Globe film "A Separation"

 Farhadi has in the past spoken up for Jafar Panahi, an award-winning director who was sentenced to jail in 2010 for security offences and banned from making films - putting himself in the line of fire from hardliners in the government.

-In recent days, the government has closed the main Iranian film makers' association House of Cinema, a move criticised as political by the group's supporters.
+In recent days, the government has closed the main Iranian film makers' association House of Cinema, a move criticized as political by the group's supporters.

 Among the thousands of messages posted online by Iranians delighted by A Separation's win was one that said: "I am so proud of you, it was a proud moment for all Iranians.
 With this event we have really upset those who closed the House of Cinema."